abejide001/customer-support/README.md

 ## Improvement

-- Customers should be able to comment after they created a ticket, incase they figured out the solution after raising the support ticket, and they don't need further assistance
+- Customers should be able to comment after they created a ticket, incase they figured out the solution to the problem after raising the support ticket, and they don't need further assistance.
+- A customer should be able to report an agent if a ticket was handled misappropiately

+## Challenges faced

+The report for the previous month is always generated when a call is made to the endpoint to get the report, I initially tried to upload the report to cloudinary but that caused duplication of different reports on clouinary, download as pdf option can be implemented on the frontend.

 ## Author

-Abejide Femi
+Abejide Femi - abejidefemi1@gmail.com